esterbe/6over6/socket-client/README.md

+1. run npm install
-to start bothe the server and the client use command: concurrently 'npm run react' 'npm run server'
+2. to start both the server and the client use command: concurrently 'npm run react' 'npm run server'